Electric Jewels

 Electric Jewels is the third studio album by Canadian rock band April Wine, released in November 1973 by Aquarius Records.
-In a 2007 publication by Goose Lane Editions, Electric Jewels ranked number 73 on Bob Mersereau's 2007 musical reference book The Top 100 Canadian Albums.
+In a 2007 publication by Goose Lane Editions, Electric Jewels ranked number 73 in Bob Mersereau's 2007 book The Top 100 Canadian Albums.

-Electric Jewels was marked by significant changes within April Wine as the Henman brothers left the band, and were replaced by guitarist Gary Moffet and drummer Jerry Mercer.
+Electric Jewels marked significant membership changes within April Wine as the founding Henman brothers left the band, and were replaced by guitarist Gary Moffet and drummer Jerry Mercer.

 Track listing

 All tracks written by Myles Goodwyn and Jim Clench unless noted otherwise.